mahynski/template-conda-project/README.md

 Project Name
 ---
 1. Insert description here.
 2. Rename repo with a 4 digit year-of-completion prefix, e.g., "2022-"; this can be updated later.
+Convention is to use hyphens between words and all lower case.
 3. Create a [conda](https://www.anaconda.com/) environment for this project.
 First modify `conda-env.yml` to include the relevant repositories and dependencies needed; also give the environment a good name (e.g., similar or same as this repo).
 Then create the environment (see below).

 Installation